bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-7.md

 Linux File-Backed Storage

 ```
-- The host PC display a USB device connected and SerialNumber is "1234":
+- The host PC display an USB device connected and SerialNumber is "1234":

 ```
 #dmesg | tail -n 20